 Mexican Quinoa is a simple “dump it and forget about it” slow cooker meal.
-We add uncooked quinoa, vegetables, beans, and seasonings, then let it cook.
-Serve with toppings like cheese, sour cream, avocado, and lime for a delicious and hearty meal.
+Add uncooked quinoa, vegetables, beans, and seasonings, then let it cook.

 Mexican Quinoa in a bowl.

-I wanted to take the idea of having loads of flavor with easy prep time from those tacos and apply it to another nutritious and vegetarian meal.
+I wanted to take that same bold flavor and easy prep and turn it into another vegetarian meal.
 Enter: Mexican Quinoa.
-Just as easy, filling, and packed with good-for-you ingredients.
+Just as simple, filling, and packed with good-for-you ingredients.

 Enchilada sauce and taco seasoning used in this recipe.